 Most of us look forward to retirement as a time to shift gears, worry less, and enjoy a slower pace of life.
 But that rosy picture can quickly change and include some sticker shock as retirement nears, especially when it comes to paying for health care.

 For most retirees, leaving full‐time employment will mean leaving employer-provided health care coverage behind.
-Today, only 28% of firms with 200 or more employees (and just 3% of small firms) still offer retirement health care coverage.3 Even then, the plan may differ dramatically from its preretirement version.
+Today, only 28% of firms with 200 or more employees still offer retirement health care coverage.2 Even then, the plan may differ dramatically from its preretirement version.
 There may be different deductibles, co‐pays, or other limitations, and you may be sharing a larger amount, if not all, of the cost of the premium.

 Medicare covers most retirees